HeEAaD/SuchApp/README.md

 SuchApp
 =======

 My first hack @ #BWDC.
-Making use of TouchID, Clousures and of course Swift.
+Making use of TouchID, Closures and of course Swift.

 Setup
 =======